s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

 #endif
 ```

 When the processor is executing in 32-bit execution mode, there is a concept of "coprocessor".
 The coprocessor can be used to access information, that in 64-bit execution mode is typically accessed via system registers.
 You can read about what exactly is accessible via coprocessor [in the official documentation](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0311d/I1014521.html). `msr    hstr_el2, xzr` instruction allows using coprocessor from lower exception levels.
-This makes sense to do only when compatibility mode is enabled (in this mode kernel can run 32-bit user applications on top of 64-bit kernel)
+This makes sense to do only when compatibility mode is enabled (in this mode kernel can run 32-bit user applications on top of 64-bit kernel.).

 ```
     /* EL2 debug */